 In theory, as soon as you own a home you can sell it.
 However in practice it’s not always that simple.
 Not only could your home be more difficult to sell, it’s a costly process to undertake so soon after the expense of buying the property.
 Here we take a look at some things to consider.

 One easy resolution is to sell to us.
-We buy homes of all shapes, sizes and values from our own cash funds.
-That means you’re not reliant on other people to sell their homes or arrange a mortgage.
+We buy homes of all shapes, sizes and values.
+As a cash house buyer this means you’re not reliant on other people to sell their homes or arrange a mortgage.
 We also move quickly and provide a fast house sale, in as little as 7 days if you require.

 There are lots of reasons you might want to sell a house soon after buying it.
 If you are a property developer, it may only take you a couple of months to complete renovations.
 You’ll want to quickly make a profit and move on to the next project.